 Time will tell what the future holds in this field of study in the United States.
 Despite the many hiccups along the way, the horizon is looking very bright for a better scientific integration of psychedelics in Western medicine.

-About the Author Christopher is a Maryland native, a yoga teacher, and a graduate student at Sofia University pursuing a M.A. in Transpersonal Psychology.
+Christopher is a Maryland native, a yoga teacher, and a graduate student at Sofia University pursuing a M.A. in Transpersonal Psychology.
 His current research interest revolves around psychosomatic healing, esoteric anatomy, dreamwork, and psychedelics.
 In his spare time he enjoys doing yoga, writing poetry, and performing music.

 Walsh, R. (2003).
 Entheogens: True or False?
 University of California at Irvine, Irvine, California.
 The International Journal of Transpersonal Studies, Volume 22, 1-6.